zubir2k/HomeAssistantAdzan/README.md

 - Automation are now created by default automatically.
 However, you may choose to create your own.
 - Dynamic Media Player selector.
 - Added support the official Home Assistant Islamic Prayer Time
-- Volume Slider Control based on the selected speaker/media_players
+- Volume Slider Control based on the selected speaker/media_players (feature added from [pull-request #2](https://github.com/zubir2k/HomeAssistantAdzan/pull/2))
 - Version checker & updater (NOTE: The updater will only update essential files only).

 **The Default Automation will perform the following:**